microsoft/playwright/docs/src/browsers.md

 ```bash csharp
 pwsh bin/Debug/netX/playwright.ps1 install --with-deps chromium
 ```

-## Configure browsers
+## Configure Browsers

+Playwright can run tests on chromium, webkit and firefox browsers as well as branded browsers such as Google Chrome and Microsoft Edge.
+It can also run on emulated tablet and mobile devices.
+See the [registry of device parameters](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json) which uses [`property: Playwright.devices`] for a complete list of selected desktop, tablet and mobile devices.

+### Run tests on different browsers
 * langs: js

-Playwright can run your tests in multiple browsers and configurations by defining multiple "projects" in the config.
-Playwright comes with a [registry of device parameters](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json) using [`property: Playwright.devices`] for selected desktop, tablet and mobile devices.
-You can specify [different options][TestProject] for each project, for example set specific command-line arguments for Chromium.
+Playwright can run your tests in multiple browsers and configurations by setting up **projects** in the config.
+You can also add [different options][TestProject] for each project.

 ```js tab=js-js
 // @ts-check